lightning/bolts/02-peer-protocol.md

 message, following the order specified in the [`tx_signatures` section](#the-tx_signatures-message).

-In the case where a peer provides valid witness data that causes their paid feerate to fall beneath the `open_channel2.funding_feerate_perkw`, the protocol should be aborted and the channel should be double-spent when there is a productive opportunity to do so.
+In the case where a peer provides valid witness data that causes their paid feerate to fall beneath the `open_channel2.funding_feerate_perkw`, the channel should be considered failed and the channel should be double-spent when there is a productive opportunity to do so.
 This should disincentivize peers from underpaying fees.

 ### Fee bumping: `tx_init_rbf` and `tx_ack_rbf`